Address: The Arc of Washington State, 2638 State Avenue NE Olympia, WA 98506

 It’s about building a relationship with those who make decisions that affect your life.
 Lawmakers look to their constituents for reliable information on issues before them.
 With so many issues to learn about including education, health care, transportation, the economy, and state institutions versus community services — your knowledge of developmental disabilities helps them to do their job!

-If you keep in regular contact with your legislators, be sure to always provide fresh, useful information, such as the status of a bill or budget item on which you need their support or assistance.
+It is important to keep your legislators current on developing issues and to have a positive working relationship with them.
+Legislators receive a LOT of communications, so if you keep in regular contact with your legislators, be sure to always provide fresh, useful information, such as the status of a bill or budget item on which you need their support or assistance.

 Legislation changes often and quickly throughout the session, as other interest groups weigh in and amendments are made.
 Be sure to stay on top of these changes.